 Now that you know how credit scores are calculated, what goes into calculating them, and why they are important, you probably understand why you must improve your credit report numbers.
 Here are a few tips to get you started:

 A loan agreement is a contractual agreement.
 It usually outlines what is expected of you.
 One of those expectations is for borrowers to repay their loans on time.

 Paying your loans late has consequences.
 First, it attracts late repayment fees.
 But most importantly, your inability to pay off what you owe will reflect in your credit history report and affect your scores as well as risk grade.So, find a way to repay your loans on time.
-If you are overwhelmed consider talking to your lender about debt consolidation.
+If you are overwhelmed consider talking to your financial institutions about debt consolidation.
 You can also opt for debt management training by institutions such as Credit Counselling Singapore.

 3. Avoid making multiple loan inquiries in a short time

 Making many loan inquiries in a short time may imply that you have financial issues.
 All these inquiries will be reflected in your credit report within the credit bureau database.
 Your scores are likely to go down.
 And this “credit hungry” behavior acts as negative information.
-It is a red flag to any lender.
+It is a red flag to any financial institution.

 So, do your homework and limit your credit applications to those that ensure you are likely to get the loan that you need.
 Even a huge home loan can be obtained if you are well prepared.

 3. Don’t have too many credit facilities open

 The more credit facilities you have open, the more loans you have to pay off.
 Sooner or later you will get confused about which loan you have to service at a given time.
 Or you may end up being overwhelmed with the many debts you have to pay.
 Then you will end up with late repayments that will show up in your credit report, and affect your scores and risk grade.

 Ensure you reduce the number of loans you are dealing with so that you can keep track of all your debts.
 That will enable you to pay them off easily.